Feeling distracted and struggling to get stuff done?

 Freedom is the app and website blocker for Mac, Windows, Android, and iOS, used by over 1,000,000 people to reclaim focus and productivity.
 Experience the freedom to do what matters most.

-SelfControl is a free and open-source application for macOS that lets you block your access to distracting websites, mail servers, or anything else on the Internet.
+SelfControl is a free and open-source application for macOS that allows you to block access to distracting websites, email servers, or anything else on the Internet.

 Put down your phone and focus on what’s important in your life.
 Whenever you want to focus, plant a tree.
 The tree will grow in the following time.
 The tree will be killed if you leave the app.

 Rescue Time runs securely in the background on your computer and mobile devices.
 Tracks time spent on applications and websites, giving you an accurate picture of your day.
-Also, it gives you detailed reports and data based on your activity.
+Additionally, it provides you with detailed reports and data based on your activity.